BR4DL4Y/br4dl4y/README.md

 # Hi, I'm Bradley! 👋

-### 🚀 Future DevSecOps Engineer | Software Engineering Student @ ITLA
+### Future DevSecOps Engineer | Software Engineering Student @ ITLA
-I'm a passionate cybersecurity enthusiast currently building my foundations in software development and offensive security.
-I believe in continuous learning and documenting my journey to the top.
+I'm an 17 year old guy who found himself in love with cibersecurity, so I have been grinding all the way to being a DevSecOps and I planned going to ITLA to increase my knowledge, Please stay by.

 ---

-### 🛡️ TryHackMe Stats & Journey
+### TryHackMe Stats & Journey
 I'm actively grinding on TryHackMe to sharpen my security skills.
 Check out my current progress:

 - 🏎️ **Current Streak:** 40+ Days